 Note: This metric was calculated by dividing stadium capacity by city population.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, ESPN, NCAA.org, NHL.com, U.S. College Hockey Online, College Hockey News, Forbes, Sports Business Journal, Facebook, Twitter, U.S. Hockey Hall of Fame, Team Marketing Report and each team’s website.
+Sources: Data used to create this ranking were collected as of April 30, 2025 from the U.S. Census Bureau, ESPN, NCAA.org, NHL.com, U.S. College Hockey Online, Forbes, YouGov, Facebook, Twitter, U.S. Hockey Hall of Fame, Team Marketing Report and each team’s website.